Why are we taking the guesswork out of insurance, and what does this mean for you?

 You would think insurance companies would be eager to provide coverage for less-expensive, less-involved, more-preventive procedures such as multiple cleanings, deep cleanings (periodontal root planing and scaling), and small fillings to help patients avoid more costly procedures in the future.

-A very common example of this is when your plan will only pay for a tooth-colored (composite) filling at the rate it would pay for a silver (amalgam) filling.
+A very common example is when your plan will only pay for a tooth-colored (composite) filling at the rate it would pay for a silver (amalgam) filling.
 Or it will not pay for a composite on molar teeth—so identical composite filings on two side-by-side teeth will be paid at different rates if one tooth is a molar.

 This is the part of your plan that says molar teeth are “downgraded” to amalgams.
 Most dentists no longer use amalgam to fill teeth.
 We want to provide you with the best dentistry—the same thing we want for ourselves.
-Your insurance company wants it to be cheap.
+However, your insurance company wants it to be cheap.
 In today’s world, patients do not want amalgam fillings.
 Do the insurance executives want amalgam fillings in their teeth?

 Fact 5: Dentists do not charge different fees to different patients for identical procedures based on whether or not they have dental insurance.